QuiNovas/terraform-mfa/README.md

 # terraform-mfa

+This project has been archived and will no longer be maintained.
+Use https://github.com/99designs/aws-vault instead - a much better implementation and significantly more flexible.

 ## Script work-around for MFA-required assumption of roles

 This is designed to be used when you enforce MFA on all users, including their use of the AWS API.